-Effective August 13, 2013, the Town Commission passed an Ordinance, which amended the Deferred Option Retirement option (DROP) to include all members of the retirement plan who reach the earliest normal retirement age whereby such member shall be eligible to participate in the DROP plan.
+Effective August 13, 2013, the Town Commission passed an Ordinance, which amended the Deferred Retirement Option Program (DROP) to include all members of the Plan who reach the earliest normal retirement age whereby such member shall be eligible to participate in the DROP plan.
 The maximum period of participation in the DROP is sixty months.
-Three (3) general employees are currently participating in the DROP as of September 30, 2014.
+Three (3) general employees are currently participating in the DROP as of September 30, 2015.

-As of September 30, 2014 and 2013, the combined balance in the DROP account was \$100,974 and \$20,621, respectively.
+As of September 30, 2015 and 2014, the combined balance in the DROP account was \$167,155 and \$100,974, respectively.
 These amounts are included in the total investment balance presented on the statement of fiduciary net position.